elhuzain/elhuzain/README.md

 # Hi, I'm Ahmed Huzain 👋

 A Software Developer based in Egypt.
-I specialize in making end-to-end web applications and I’m currently working as a software engineer ctcHealth.
+I specialize in making end-to-end web applications and I’m currently working as a software engineer at ctcHealth.

 - 🧠 Currently pursuing Masters Degree in Computer Science
 - 🤍 Minimalist at heart